-It had been a long week of work, and as usual at 5:00 pm, the mass exodus from Wall Street firms began as we employees walked from as far down as Front Street up to Church Street where the World Trade Center stood.
+It had been a long week of work, and as usual at 5:00 pm in New York City, the mass exodus from Wall Street firms began as we employees walked from as far down as Front Street up to Church Street where the World Trade Center stood.

 If you wanted to get home, you had to walk in that direction to board buses and trains.
 The other direction deposited you into the East River.